JoseP055/data-analysis-python-ibm/README.md

 ## Final Note

-This repository represents a personal and professional learning journey into the world of Data Analysis using Python — blending programming, statistics, and data storytelling to turn information into knowledge
+This repository represents a personal and professional learning journey into the world of Data Analysis using Python — blending programming, statistics, and data storytelling to turn information into knowledge.